+West Hampstead 2008/9 2009/10 2010/11 2011/2 2012/3 % increase 2008/9- 2012/3 Underground 7,360,000 7,440,000 7,450,000 8,234,838 9,713,151 32% Overground 1,500,000 1,315,000 1,897,000 2,880,760 3,674,166 145% Thameslink 2,318,000 2,231,000 2,576,000 2,777,862 2,817,070 22% Total 11,178,000 10,986,000 11,923,000 13,893,460 16,204,387 45%

+(Source: TfL & ORR; total numbers of entrances & exits per station)

-D6.
+- D6.
 Finchley Road & Frognal Overground station is also in the Area and needs to be considered for improvements and expansion to cope with the increasing population.

-D7.
+At time of writing, TfL has funded plans for improvements to the station including an enlarged entrance which are welcomed.
+The provision of lifts at the station is also needed to make the station fully accessible. - P7.
 Finchley Road Underground station: is on the edge of the Area, and is widely used by residents as an interchange between the Jubilee and Metropolitan lines.
 Development in the Growth Area will lead to an increase in passenger use at this station.
-Further development of this station - including an expansion of the existing entrance, the provision of a second entrance (from the O2 Centre car park site), and the installation of lifts - will all need to be considered.
+Further development of this station including an expansion of the existing entrance; the provision of a second entrance (from the O2 Centre car park site); and the installation of lifts will all need to be considered by TfL.
+Such improvements could be partly funded by CIL payments. - D8.

-D8.
 The Chiltern national rail route from Marylebone Station runs through the Area, but does not stop in or near it.
 In the past, plans have been proposed for a West Hampstead station for this route.
-If space can be found for such a development, this would be welcomed - particularly if it could link with the neighbouring Underground station.

-D9.
-Buses: the Area is well provided by a number of bus routes, however a number of issues need to be addressed.
+If space can be found for a station, this is likely to be welcomed particularly if it could link with the neighbouring Underground station subject to discussions with TfL and Network Rail. - D9.
+Facilities for buses: the Area is well provided by a number of bus routes, however a number of issues need to be addressed.
 Empty buses travelling between West End Green and Cricklewood bus garage should not use Mill Lane, as this route is not suitable for large double-decker buses.
-Empty buses should not park around West End Green.
-The layout of bus stops around the railway stations needs to be redesigned to reduce congestion and allow more space for pedestrians.
-It is likely that additional bus routes, and greater frequency of existing services, will be needed to accommodate the Area's growing population - particularly the rising population of the Growth Area and its car free developments.
+The layout of bus stops around the West Hampstead railway stations needs to be redesigned to reduce congestion and allow more space for passengers and pedestrians.
+It is likely that additional bus routes, and greater frequency of existing services, will be needed to accommodate the Area's growing population particularly the rising population of the Growth Area and its car free developments.

-POLICY 6: Development shall allow for improvements to existing public transport infrastructure and shall contribute to and provide for additional public transport infrastructure as the population of the Area expands - particularly in and around the West Hampstead Growth Area.
+POLICY 6: Development shall make appropriate provision for, and/or contribute towards, improvements in the public infrastructure of the Area - particularly in and around the West Hampstead Growth Area.